 Written by Aaron Michael -

-One of our great projects this past year has been the Boulder Public Library's Audubon Rockies Habitat Hero Native Plant Demonstration Garden.
+One of our great projects in 2021 had been the Boulder Public Library's Audubon Rockies Habitat Hero Native Plant Demonstration Garden.
 As the mission of Earth Love Gardens is in creating a beautiful world where people connect authentically with the Earth, within themselves, and in community with each other, this project checked all these boxes.
 Here, I will share how this project came to be and all the goodness that has already come from this amazing garden!

 Referred by our partner, the Audubon Rockies, the goal of this project was to transform what was a Japanese Garden (originally created in the 1980's by world-renowned Landscape Architect, Martin Mosko) into an Audubon Rockies Habitat Hero Garden.
 This new garden would offer as an example of an environmentally-friendly landscape for Colorado and beyond, showcasing native plants that require low-water, low-maintenance, and provide habitat for birds and pollinators.
 Additionally, it would become a beautiful, peaceful space in its own right.
 This would be no simple task, as the Japanese Garden had not been maintained for many years.
 Pictured above is how we found the garden!

 I created a Landscape Design that would meet the criteria for the new garden in addition to designing it as a "heart-centered" place for visitors to connect, learn, relax, and read.
 The new design would feature about 25 beautiful plants native to the Colorado region.
 Additionally, as requested by the Library, a new path (at least three feet wide for ADA-accessibility) would cut through the landscape allowing visitors to further immerse themselves walking through the garden.